 As a series famous for big, heavy men trundling along like boulders with legs, Gears 5's E3 reveal was a revelation in terms of speed and more immediate hand-to-hand combat.
 Okay, no one's saying this is going to be Devil May Cry 5, but the addition of things like a Locust mace to smash stuff into bits certainly improves the combat with some serious, weighty heft and gloriously bloody blows.

 Coalition studio head Rod Ferguson is promising "a bunch of innovations, a bunch of changes, a bunch of things that are really exciting and different but still feel like Gears of War".
 All this talk makes it sound like big changes are on the way for the usual Gears of War template.

 Gears 5 trailer brings heavy emotion, a shaken-up dynamic, and stunning environments

-I'm not going to spoil anything here, just watch it.
+I'm not going to spoil anything here - just watch it.
 It's bloody great.

 Gears 5 story is all about Kait this time

-"When we looked at the story for Gears 5, we were sort of delving into Kait’s past and her history, her family ties to the locusts, we felt like that’s a better story to not just witness but tell from her perspective," explains Coalition studio head Rod Ferguson.
+"When we looked at the story for Gears 5, we were sort of delving into Kait’s past and her history, her family ties to the Locusts, we felt like that’s a better story to not just witness but tell from her perspective," explains Coalition studio head Rod Ferguson.

 In practice what we've seen so far suggests things seem to have moved on a fair bit from Gears 4.
-The team dynamic seems rather fractured, with JD becoming colder, having settled in to a militaristic leader role, while the team struggles to maintain its friendship under continued adversity.
+The team dynamic seems rather fractured, with JD becoming colder, having settled into a militaristic leader role, while the team struggles to maintain its friendship under continued adversity.